Estelle Venner Keogh: Later life

-On the journey home from the war, Keogh met Lieutenant George Henry Wilkins MC who had recently served in the landing of Gallipoli and then served in France.
+On the journey home from the war, Keogh met Lieutenant George Henry Wilkins who had served at Gallipoli and then in France.
 At the time of their meeting, he was still experiencing significant symptoms from being gassed.
 They moved to Tasmania and married on 6 April 1918 in Launceston.
 Keogh and Wilkins had five children, Lloyd, Jack, Dawn, Cecily, and Fay.
 The family ended up settling in Potts Point, New South Wales.
-Keogh's husband died as a prisoner of war during World War II on 9 April 1945, after being taken prisoner after the fall of Singapore.
-Four of Keogh's children served in World War II.
+Keogh's husband died as a prisoner of war during the Second World War on 9 April 1945, after being taken prisoner after the fall of Singapore.
+Four of Keogh's children served in the Second World War.

 Keogh died on 3 April 1966 in Potts Point, New South Wales, aged 73.